How to Fit Exercise into Your Morning

 Here are a few ways to make a morning workout not only something you enjoy, but something that can consistently fit your schedule!

 You don’t have to do this exactly, but see if there are tasks in your morning routine that can be put in motion.
-Listen to a podcast while you stretch or do bodyweight exercises, catch up with a friend or family member on a morning walk, run/walk/bike to work, take the dog out for a run or listen to an audiobook while on the elliptical.
+Listen to a podcast while you stretch or do bodyweight exercises in the living room while your toddler is eating breakfast.
+Catch up with a friend or family member on a morning walk either in person or on the phone, run/walk/bike to work, take the dog out for a run or listen to an audiobook while on the elliptical.